Samir70/gs-takeaway/lib/takeaway.md

 quarks.add(quarks_drinks)
 expect(quarks.list_menu_items(quarks_drinks)).to be [drink_1, drink_2, drink_3]

-# test 4 - a controller can be initialised with a takeaway and start an order
+# test 4 - whole shebang: user is asked to pick a menu
 quarks = Takeaway.new("Quark's bar and grill")
 quarks_drinks = Menu.new("Drinks")
 quarks_starters = Menu.new("Starters")